-The attachments to basic support applications must be submitted to the Sports and Exercise Services by the end of November.
-If the required attachments are not submitted by the deadline, any supports that have already been awarded to the association are revoked and allocated instead to the targeted supports at the end of the year.
+The attachments to basic grant applications must be submitted to the Sports and Exercise Services by the end of November.
+If the required attachments are not submitted by the deadline, any supports that have already been awarded to the association are revoked and allocated instead to the targeted grants at the end of the year.

-The following items are considered in the order of importance when deciding on the support:
+The following items are considered in the order of importance when deciding on the grant:

 1. number of children and adolescents (under 20-year-olds) in regular (more than 3 months) practice sessions and the number of licences